Dealer Prep Fee Scam Exposed

 How Much Does a Dealer Make From Excessive Prep Fees

 What if they don't get everyone to fall for the excessive fee?
 Let's say half of the people refused to pay the fee and they only sold 127 new cars with the added charge.
-The dealer will still make an extra $75,565 for the month.
+The dealer will still make an additional $75,565 for the month.
 This is why car dealers attach a make ready fee to every new car they sell, it's all about the numbers.

 How a Dealer Prep Fee Affects Your Payment